justinmoon/moqstr/README.md

 # js-api-meet

 This workspace hosts the Playwright harness for experimenting with Media over QUIC demos.
-The sandbox now renders a local preview plus a simulated remote participant so UI flows can be rehearsed before wiring in real transports.
+The sandbox now renders a local preview plus a simulated remote participant via a mock transport adapter, so UI flows can be rehearsed before wiring in real transports.

 ## Getting Started